noa10/mataresit/README.md

 ### Amazon Textract

-The application uses Amazon Textract for OCR processing and data extraction.
+The application uses Amazon Textract for initial OCR processing and data extraction.

 #### Implementation